tum-esm/ivy/docs/pages/api-reference/cli.md

 **Usage: python cli.py info [OPTIONS]**

-Information about which CLI version and path is used.
+Information about which CLI version and paths are used.

 **Options:**